B&B LEGAL REQUIREMENTS

 MALICIOUS DAMAGE

 If guests leave the accommodation in a damaged/unacceptably soiled state and you are unable to convince them to pay what they owe, your only likely recourse might be legal action.
-Again, there are several considerations you will have to make when contemplating suing; weighing the time and money it will take to see a case through against the potential reimbursement you might obtain.
+Again, there are several considerations you will have to make when contemplating this; weighing the time and money it will take to see a case through against the potential reimbursement you might obtain.

 Whilst not necessarily a legal matter, some mortgages are contingent on home insurance being in place and not all insurers will cover a property with staying guests.
 You’ll need to let your home insurer know that you are converting your home into a B&B, they will inform you how this impacts your cover.
 Whilst some insurers are unable to cover homes with paying guests this is something offered by Homeprotect – see our page on home insurance for B&Bs.